LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 of the LassoApp.
 For example, if a site were dedicated to serving the Lasso Server Admin app, the value for the :envvar:`LASSOSERVER_APP_PREFIX` variable would be "/lasso9/admin".
-Having the variable set in this manner would cause all `lassoapp_link` paths to be prefixed with "/lasso9/admin".
+Having the variable set in this manner would cause all `lassoApp_link` paths to be prefixed with "/lasso9/admin".

 The :envvar:`LASSOSERVER_APP_PREFIX` variable is used along with other web server configuration directives to provide transparent serving of a LassoApp.